Navigation

 • previous |

-This chapter contains visualizations generated using the GCol library in conjunction with NetworkX.
+This chapter contains visualizations generated using the gcol library in conjunction with networkx.
 Each example is accompanied by the code used to generate it.
-As before, we start by importing the necessary libraries.
+We start by importing the necessary libraries.

 import networkx as nx